Lynx Feasibility Study

 Lifescape has been in regular contact with the relevant specialists at Natural England as it has planned this work.
 Natural England and Lifescape have entered into terms of reference, committing to continuing to meet regularly during the course of the study to ensure the work meets its intended purpose and is an adequate evidence base for decision making in the future.

-Other organisations are making great progress in protecting and managing habitats for our threatened species, and we hope that their work will help to make extinctions a rarer event in the UK.
-For some wildlife, however, it is already too late.
+Many organisations are making great progress in addressing the biodiversity crisis by protecting and managing habitats for our threatened species.
+Their work will help to make extinctions a rarer event in the UK and as habitats are improved many species will recolonise and increase in numbers.
+For some missing species the ‘helping hand’ of reintroduction can be an appropriate way forward.

-In practice, this project aims to support local conservation groups and the wider community as they navigate the sometimes daunting process of reintroducing species or restoring an ecosystem.
-The first step has been to work with the Cumbrian Wildlife Trust to identify species which could potentially be reintroduced in the North of England.
+We have worked with the Cumbria Wildlife Trust to identify species which could potentially be reintroduced in the North of England.
 By setting out a simple evidence-based assessment, we hope to enable an informed debate on reintroduction in the area, and through this process, we hope to empower local communities to make their own aims for nature conservation a reality.
 You can read our report below:

 Building on our work in the North of England we are now developing a flexible guide to reintroductions that other groups and organisations could use across the UK when setting out on their own reintroduction journeys.

-The project is led by Max Heaver, a Civil Servant at Defra and Trustee of the Lifescape Project.
-If you want to learn more about this exciting project you can get in touch at firstname.lastname@example.org.
+Our species reintroduction work is led by Deborah Brady, our Lead Ecologist.
+If you want to learn more about this exciting area you can get in touch at Deborah.Brady@lifescapeproject.org.